 You've probably heard of growth funds and value funds but what exactly are blend funds?
 Investing in a blend fund enables an investor to gain access to growth stocks and value stocks, in just one mutual fund.
 To know for sure if blend funds are the best investment choice for you, there are a few more details to learn before buying.

 What Are Blend Funds?

-Blend funds are mutual funds that hold a combination of securities with more than one investment style, most commonly growth and value styles.
+Blend funds are mutual funds that hold a combination of securities with more than one investment style, most commonly the growth and value styles.
 Put simply, blend funds are a "blend" of growth stocks and value stocks.
 Investors wanting one diversified mutual fund that combines the growth and value styles may consider investing in blend funds.

 Stock mutual funds are classified by their investment style, meaning growth or value, but they are also classified by their market capitalization, also known as "market cap."
 In reference to stock investing, the market cap is the size of a business or corporation equal to the share price times the number of outstanding shares.

 Mutual funds are generally categorized as large-cap, mid-cap, or small-cap.
 Next comes the growth, value or blend descriptor.
-For example a large blend fund would be one that primarily invests in a blend of growth and value stocks that are large in by capitalization (or simply "large-cap stocks").
+For example, a large blend fund would be one that primarily invests in a blend of growth and value stocks that are large by measure of capitalization (or simply "large-cap stocks").

 Balanced funds consist of a mix of different asset classes, such as stocks and bonds; whereas blend funds typically just hold a combination of growth and value stocks (not bonds).
 While balanced funds can contain growth and value stocks, they will also hold at least some bonds and/or cash.

 Who Should Invest In Blend Funds